joevbruno/react-training/Intro.md

 + React likes separate functions for distinct pieces of functionality.
 In other words, it likes to be modular.
 It likes components.
 + Functions can and often will be hierarchical with parent - child relationships
 + You will often pass arguments / properties (props) down the hierarchy to the children.
 + You can pass anything you want - functions (other components), arrays, objects, numbers, strings.
+Ultimately in react, these options/functions, arrays, numbers, etc will all be part of a single object called `props` that is passed down to the child component.
-+ These strings will often be things like HTML classes (no jQuery here folks) or text that does between HTML tags.
++ `Props` that are strings will often be things like HTML classes (no jQuery here folks) or text that does between HTML tags.
-+ React components can have state - things, which usually consists of things like: are there errors? is the form dirty?
-Is the message shown?
++ React components can have state - which usually consists of things like: are there errors? is the form dirty?
+Is the message shown? or form data.
-+ React components must have a render function / method (or consist only of a functions - called stateless functional syntax, which we are currently not using).
++ React components must have a render function / method (or consist only of a functions - called stateless functional syntax, which we are not currently using).
 + Anytime you want to do something (say, on the `onClick` event), you will do this with an event handler, which is just a function, that usually was passed down to the component.
 More on this next.
-+ Don't touch the real DOM often (when you need to, you will use refs).
++ Don't touch the real DOM often (when you need to, you will use `refs`).
 When you do, be extremely careful, and only do things like measure the width or bounding client rectangle.
 Avoid manipulating the DOM directly.

 Well, that's it.
 That *is* React. **The hardest part about React is learning to think about things in a new way**.
 No more two way data-binding.
-Every thing flows one way and everything is explicit and declarative, and if you want to update an input, you need to do it (using the `onChange` event handler).
+Every thing flows one way and everything is explicit and declarative, and if you want to update an input, you actually need to do it (using the `onChange` event handler).
 It won't automatically happen.
-We can almost starting writing some real React, but first, say hello to JSX.
+We can almost start writing some real React, but first, say hello to JSX.

 ## JSX